- Ethics and Compliance Office

-By January 15, must report to the Illinois Attorney General an annual report of controlled substances in stock and quarterly reports of acquisition and distribution of controlled substances.
+By January 15, must report to the Attorney General an annual report of controlled substances in stock and quarterly reports of acquisition and distribution of controlled substances.

 Each public institution of higher education shall provide a copy of the brochure related to meningococcal disease to all students and if the student is under 18 years of age, to the student's parent or guardian.

 At the beginning of each academic year, NIU shall inform each of its incoming freshmen and transfer students about meningitis and its transmission.
 Any university facility that delivers health services to university students must offer the meningitis vaccine, subject to availability of the vaccine from the manufacturer.
-Nothing in this section may be construed to require the university to pay for the cost of vaccination.

 All public colleges and universities shall conduct a survey of the services and programs that are provided for veterans, active duty military personnel, and their families, at each of their respective campuses.
 Each public college and university shall make the survey available on the homepage of all campus Internet links as soon as practical after the completion of the survey.

 As soon as possible after the completion of the survey, each public college and university shall provide a copy of its survey to the following:

 - Board of Higher Education

 - Department of Veterans' Affairs